Savings - £1000 on each tooth restoration | Time required - In most cases two visits to Poland

 Implants provide the longest-lasting solution to missing teeth

 Give you natural looking teeth and confidence to eat and smile

 Protects other teeth.
 No need for drilling of surrounding teeth

 Help you keep your face looking healthy

 Read more on teeth implants advantages and benefits.

-Below are some example pictures of implants and smile makeovers done by our dentists.
-All these procedures were done in our clinics in Krakow, Poland.
+Below are some example pictures of implants and smile makeovers done by our dentists in Poland.
+All these procedures were done in our clinics in Krakow.